aidev9/tuts/langchain-rag-pdf/tutorial-1/README.md

 - If you haven't installed Ollama, do so by running `brew install ollama` (Mac)

-- Pull Lllama 3.2 by running `ollama pull llama3.2`
+- Pull Llama 3.2 by running `ollama pull llama3.2`

+- Pull mxbai-embed-large embedding model by running `ollama pull mxbai-embed-large`

 - Drop your PDF files into [`./data`](./data)